The Model Description Language (MDL) is a data driven language for

 To specify heat convection or heat radiation boundary conditions

-(von-Neumann boundary conditions), the nbc
+(von-Neumann boundary conditions), the nbc command cannot be

 used.
 Instead, specific heat convection and heat radiation ‘overlay’